mtermoul/garage-sale/article/article.md

 ## Time to run the app and test it

-I think at this point we our application is ready for some testing.
+I think at this point our application is ready for some testing.
 To check and see how the app is behaving on a mobile device, I strongly recommend using Chrome dev tool.
-And from there, you can use the device toolbar to change device screen size.
+From there, you can use the device toolbar to change your device screen size.
 You can also see how the app will behave with a touch screen capability.
 I believe Safari has a similar feature, called `Enter Responsive Design Mode` under the development menu.
-Another useful feature that allow me to test how actual phone feels, was the xCode device simulator.
-I used this function, when I was troubleshooting some iPhone specific issues, and it came really handy.
+Another useful feature that allow me to test how actual phone feels was the xCode device simulator.
+I used this function when I was troubleshooting some issues specific to iPhones, and it really came in handy.
 I believe that xCode can be installed easily on a mac, however I am not sure about PCs!
 But I think that Windows OS should have similar apps or other device simulators.

 <img src="./images/chrome_device_mode.png" width="80%" alt="Chrome device toolbar" style="display: block; margin-left: auto; margin-right: auto;">